 If you want cheese, the South End’s Formaggio Kitchen is a must.
 It keeps well over three digits’ worth of cheese varieties in the store, and the website has five filter categories, so shoppers can find the precise type for any occasion.
 It’s the perfect place to find a gift for the gourmands in your life.
 Despite its name, the food shop offers much more than cheese.
 You’ll find a wonderful selection of oils, vinegars, handmade sweets, craft beers, locally baked bread, spices, gift baskets, and more.

 274 Shawmut Ave.

-This women’s clothing store sells bold fashion items alongside closet staples, from graphic T-shirts to long animal print sweaters.
-The shop also carries beauty and bath products, including body mist and exfoliating bath salts.
+This women’s clothing store sells bold fashion items alongside closet staples, from graphic T-shirts to floral maxi dresses.
+The shop also carries beauty and bath products, including body mist and hydrating bath soaks.
 In addition to clothes, you’ll find home décor, kitchenware, and accessories.
-Whether you need a cute shirt, another layer, or a statement piece to add to your closet, fly on over to Flock.
+Whether you need a cute shirt, another warm layer, or a statement piece to add to your closet, fly on over to Flock.